 The idea of regional cooperation in South Asia was first initiated in May 1980.
 The Foreign Secretaries of the then seven countries met for the first time in Colombo in April 1981.
 Five key areas for regional cooperation were identified and with time other important areas were added later.

-The South Asian Association for Regional Cooperation was set up when its Charter was formally adopted on 8 December 1985 by the Heads of State or Government of India, Bangladesh, Maldives, Bhutan, Nepal, Sri Lanka and Pakistan.
+The South Asian Association for Regional Cooperation was set up when its Charter was formally adopted on 8 December 1985 by the Heads of State or Government of India, Bangladesh, Maldives, Bhutan, Nepal, Sri Lanka, and Pakistan.

-The main motto of the organization is work towards a common goal of achieving social, cultural, economic growth for all the people belonging to the above regions.
+The main motto of the organization is to work towards a common goal of achieving social, cultural, economic growth for all the people belonging to the above regions.

 The Regional Integrated Programme of Action covers the following aspects: